-5 (five) unexcused tardies within a semester will be accumulated and considered full day unexcused absent.
+5 (five) unexcused tardy's within a semester will be accumulated and considered full day unexcused absent.
 Parents will receive a phone call or have a conference with the principal upon 3 (three) unexcused tardies in a semester.
 (Definition of unexcused tardy will follow the same guidelines as unexcused absences.)
-Last Revised: June 2014